Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-You have fond a way to boost the healing potential of your healing potions, you gain the following benefits:
+You have fond a way to boost the healing potential of your healing potions.

 * You gain expertise in the Herbalism Kit
 * The time you need to craft items with your Herbalism Kit is halved.